KHARKIVSKA-KURKUMA/Hair-Factory/README.md

 The website is responsive, meaning that it adapts to different screen sizes and devices.
 It have been created using HTML, CSS, and JavaScript.

-Overall, the website provides a simple and effective way for potential customers to learn about the services offered by Hair Factory and make an appointment.
-The website is easy to navigate and provides all the necessary information about the salon's services, prices, and examples of their work.
+Overall, the website provides a simple and effective way for potential customers to learn about Hair Factory’s services and book an appointment.
+The website is easy to navigate and provides pertinent information about the salon's services, prices, and examples of their work.